WhiteFoxCreamPie/NextJS-Auth/README.md

 <h1>Next.JS Auth Page (Deprecated)</h1>

 > [!CAUTION]\
-> This repository is no longer updated, some issue can't be fix and will be archiver soon
+> This repository is no longer updated, some issue can't be fix and I archive this repository

 - This is the Next.JS Auth Page that make the authentication system
 - By using Next.JS, TailwindCSS, Shadcn(React Components FrameWork) make the page something beautiful